c-ola/website/content/writeups/typecheck/index.md

 - Push In (uses `g`, IT: 3): pop the head of In, push it to the stack
 - Condition Pop (`M_t`, IT: 4): pop if the top is equal to the head of IT

-Now that we know what kind of spell the black magic casts, we can:
+Now that we know what kind of spell is being cast, we can:
  - realize that the operations that are performed have to result in a value equal to the value after the any condition check instructions
- - make an equivalent spell that doesn't use black magic, in python
+ - recreate the same spell, but in python

 # Solution
 Our python program will look something like this: